cloudflare/cloudflare-docs/content/registrar/account-options/whois.md

 ---
 pcx-content-type: how-to
-title: WHOIS redaction
+title: Change WHOIS redaction
 ---

-# WHOIS readaction
+# Change WHOIS readaction

-Cloudflare still maintains the authoritative, unredacted, record of your WHOIS data.
-You can modify this information at any time in.
-To access it:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account and domain.
 2. Select **Registrar**.